dwhieb/dissertation/scripts/README.md

 # Scripts

-This folder contains any scripts used for this dissertation.
-This includes scripts used in the process of generating the PDF from the LaTeX source files, as well as scripts used to prepare the data and perform statistical analysis on it.
+This folder contains utility scripts that are used in various aspects of this project.